IanVS/prettier-plugin-sort-imports/README.md

 Available Special Words:

 - `<BUILTIN_MODULES>` - All _nodejs built-in modules_ will be grouped here, and is injected at the top if it's not present.
-- `<THIRD_PARTY_MODULES>` - All imports not targeted by another regex will end up here, so this will be injected if not present in `options.importOrder`
+- `<THIRD_PARTY_MODULES>` - All imports not targeted by another regex will end up here, so this will be injected if not present in `importOrder`
 - `<TYPES>` - Not active by default, this allows you to group all type-imports, or target them with a regex (`<TYPES>^[.]` targets imports of types from local files).

 Here are some common ways to configure `importOrder`: